Velmarin/Chess-Gull-Syzygy/README.md

 # Chess-Gull-Syzygy
 Chess uci engine with support Syzygy tablebassses

+An attempt to give functionality to this project at the moment abamdonado, correct some bad behaviors and an attempt to improve it.

+The changes are still public domain.
+First give their deserved recognition to the principal authors of the project Gull and Syzygy end tables:

 Gull Author Vadim Demichev "ThinkingALot", gull is PUBLIC DOMAIN https://chessprogramming.wikispaces.com/Vadim+Demichev Vadim Demichev on public domain: